Xuekai-Zhu/storytrans_public/README.md

 The prerequisites for running the code are listed in the `requirement.txt`.
 Make sure you have the necessary environment and dependencies set up before proceeding with the installation and execution of the code.

-To install the required dependencies, you can use pip or conda to install the package in `requirement.txt`:
+To install the required dependencies, you can use pip or conda to install the package in `requirement.txt`.

-## Data
+## Data and pre-trained classifier
 All our constructed data are in text_style_transfer/data
 ```markdown
 ├── Data